-Capital District Cost of Living Index
+Capital Region Cost of Living Index

-The Capital District Regional Planning Commission, in partnership with the Center for Economic Growth and the Capital Region Chamber of Commerce are pleased to provide the ACCRA Cost of Living Index created by C2ER, the Council for Community and Economic Research.
+The Capital District Regional Planning Commission, in partnership with the Center for Economic Growth and the Capital Region Chamber are pleased to provide the ACCRA Cost of Living Index created by C2ER, the Council for Community and Economic Research.
 The ACCRA Cost of Living Index is the most reliable source of region to region quarterly comparisons of key consumer costs and is referenced in the Census Bureau’s Statistical Abstract of the United States.
 The data for the Capital Region is collected quarterly by graduate students enrolled in the Department of Geography and Planning at the University at Albany.
 The methodology, data requirements and parameters of the data collected are consistent nationwide in order to assure comparability among the participating regions.

 The Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan equals 100 and each participant’s index is read as a percentage of the average for all places.

 The Index reflects cost differentials for professional and executive households in the top income quintile influencing the weighting structure.
 Homeownership costs, for example, are based on the average cost of housing that is greater than it would be if it reflected a clerical worker standard of living or average cost for shelter.
 Also, since state and local tax burdens vary widely among states and metropolitan areas and within metropolitan areas, it is not feasible to calculate state and local tax burdens reliably and accurately.
 Therefore, the Index does not incorporate taxes levied on real and intangible property, retail purchases, and income.